 Biden, GOP reach debt-ceiling deal, now Congress must approve it to prevent calamitous default

-WASHINGTON — President Joe Biden and House Speaker Kevin McCarthy reached an “agreement in principle” to raise the nation's legal debt ceiling, but now Congress must rush to approve the spending cuts package in a matter of days to avert a potentially disastrous U.S. default.
+WASHINGTON — An “agreement in principle” between President Joe Biden and House Speaker Kevin McCarthy would raise the nation's legal debt ceiling, but now Congress has only days to approve a package that includes spending cuts and would avert a potentially disastrous U.S. default.

-The agreement risks angering both Democratic and Republican sides as lawmakers Sunday begin to unpack the the concessions made to compromise.
-Negotiators agreed to some Republican demands for increased work requirements for recipients of food stamps that had sparked an uproar from House Democrats as a nonstarter.
-But they stopped short of greater spending cuts overall that Republicans wanted.
+The compromise announced late Saturday risks angering both Democratic and Republican lawmakers as they begin to unpack the concessions.
+Negotiators agreed to some Republican demands for increased work requirements for recipients of food stamps that House Democrats had called a nonstarter.
+But bargainers stopped short of greater spending cuts overall that Republicans wanted.

 The Democratic president and Republican speaker reached the agreement after the two spoke Saturday evening by phone.
 The country and the world have been watching and waiting for a resolution to a political standoff that threatened the U.S. and global economies.

-“The agreement represents a compromise, which means not everyone gets what they want,” Biden said in a statement late Saturday night.
-“That’s the responsibility of governing,” he said.
+“The agreement represents a compromise, which means not everyone gets what they want,” Biden said in a statement.
+“That’s the responsibility of governing."

-Biden called the agreement “good news for the American people, because it prevents what could have been a catastrophic default and would have led to an economic recession, retirement accounts devastated, and millions of jobs lost.”
+Biden said the deal was “good news for the American people because it prevents what could have been a catastrophic default and would have led to an economic recession, retirement accounts devastated, and millions of jobs lost.”

-McCarthy in brief remarks at the Capitol said that "we still have a lot of work to do.”

-But the Republican speaker said: “I believe this is an agreement in principle that’s worthy of the American people.”
+“Maybe it doesn’t do everything for everyone but this is a step in the right direction that no one thought we would be at today,” McCarthy said in an interview on “Fox News Sunday.”

+“I’ll debate this bill with anybody," he said.
+“Because at the end of the day, is it everything I wanted?
+No. But we don’t control all of it.”

-With the outlines of a deal in place, the legislative package could be drafted and shared with lawmakers in time for House votes as soon as Wednesday, and later next week in the Senate.
+With the outlines of an agreement in place, the legislative package could be drafted and shared with lawmakers in time for House votes as soon as Wednesday, and later in the coming week in the Senate.

-Central to the package is a two-year budget deal that would hold spending flat for 2024 and increase it by 1% for 2025 in exchange for raising the debt limit for two years, pushing the volatile political issue past the next presidential election.
+Central to the compromise is a two-year budget deal that would hold spending flat for 2024 and increase it by 1% for 2025 in exchange for raising the debt limit for two years, which would push the volatile political issue past the next presidential election.

 Driving hard for a deal to impose tougher work requirements on government aid recipients, Republicans achieved some but not all of what they wanted.
-The agreement would raise the age for existing work requirements on able-bodied adults without children from 49 to 54, but Biden was able to secure waivers for veterans and the homeless.
+The agreement would raise the age for existing work requirements on able-bodied adults, from 49 to 54, without children.
+Biden was able to secure waivers for veterans and the homeless.

 The deal came together after Treasury Secretary Janet Yellen told Congress that the United States could default on its debt obligations by June 5 — four days later than previously estimated — if lawmakers did not act in time.
 Lifting he nation's debt limit, now at $31 trillion, allows more borrowing to pay the nation's already incurred bills.

-Biden also spoke earlier in the day with Democratic leaders in Congress to discuss the status of the talks.
-White House officials will brief House Democrats on a Sunday video call.

-McCarthy commands only a slim Republican majority in the House, powered by hard-right conservatives who may resist any deal as insufficient as they try to slash spending.
-But compromising with Democrats for votes, he risks losing support from his own rank-and-file, setting up a careerchallenging mo-ment for the new speaker.
+McCarthy commands only a slim Republican majority in the House, where hard-right conservatives may resist any deal as insufficient as they try to slash spending.
+By compromising with Democrats for votes, he risks losing support from his own rank and file, setting up a career-challenging moment for the new speaker.

+“I think you’re going to get a majority of Republicans voting for this bill," McCarthy said in the television interview Sunday.
+"This is a good bill for the American public.
+The president agreed with this bill.
+So I think there’s going to be a lot of Democrats that will vote for it too.”

+But McCarthy also said that “right now, Democrats are very upset,” and House Minority Leader Hakeem Jeffries of New York told him, "There's nothing in the bill for them.
+There's not one thing in the bill for Democrats.”

 Both sides have suggested one of the main holdups was a GOP effort to expand work requirements for recipients of food stamps and other federal aid programs, a longtime Republican goal that Democrats have strenuously opposed.
 The White House said the Republican proposals were “cruel and senseless.”